AndrewTweddle/EntelectChallenge2013/README.md

 ### A graph structure to simplify the implementation of the Dijkstra algorithm

-One option was to use a priority queue (typically based on a binary heap) to implement Dijkstra's algorithm.
+One option was to have a node per cell and use a priority queue to implement Dijkstra's algorithm.

-Instead I created a graph with a separate node for each combination of a cell on the board + a direction (i.e. the direction the tank is currently facing in).
+Instead I created a graph with a separate node for each combination of a cell on the board + a direction (i.e. the direction the tank is currently facing).
-Additionally, for each cell on the board, I added nodes for firing actions in each direction in which the tank would be blocked by a wall.
+Additionally, for each cell on the board, I added nodes for firing actions in each direction where the tank was blocked by a wall.
 The resulting graph has 4 to 7 times as many nodes, but the distance between adjacent edges is always 1.
-This allows a circular buffer to be used to track nodes which still need to be visited.
+This allows a standard queue (implemented as a circular buffer) to be used to track nodes which still need to be visited.
+New nodes can then be added to the end of the queue instead of needing to be inserted into the correct order in a priority queue.

-Actually there are two types of graphs.
+Actually there are two types of graph structure.
 One is used when calculating the matrix of distances from a single point (usually the position of a tank) to all cells on the board.
 The other is used when calculating the matrix of distances from all cells on the board to a single point (typically the enemy base or an enemy tank).